F33RNI/Liberty-Way/Wiki.md

 -----------

 ## 2. How to build it

+    First off all we have to assemble the drones frame from 3d printed and easily accessible materials from any construction store.
+Parts and .stl docs for 3d printing are listed down below.
+    ❗List of parts

+    Now let's assemble the frame with step by step istruction ❗Instruction.pdf

+First of all you have to buy and gether all the electrical parts from the list downbelow.

+    ❗List of parts

+Then let's assemble all the systems one by one.

 ❗ Naturally this has to be edited as well ❗

+## 3. How to build it

 ## 7. Conclusion